germangarces/TAPIv2_TagEnforcement_PoC/README.md

 # TAPIv2_TagEnforcement_PoC
 This repository hosts a PoC for TAPIv2 Tagging Enforcement.
-It includes IaC for AWS SCPs, AWS IAM Policies, Cloud Custodian, and Checkov, along with a set of tailored policies for each tool.
+It includes IaC for AWS SCPs, AWS IAM Policies and Cloud Custodian, along with a set of tailored policies for each tool.

 A brief summary of our tagging policy approaches with direct focus on risks and limitations can be found on [the Wiki](https://github.com/germangarces/TAPIv2_TagEnforcement_PoC/wiki).